adamacosta/lfs/base/12-boot-system.md

 EOF
 ```

-For this, the `PARTUUID` is needed to pass to the kernel instead of the `UUID`, which will not yet be available in early userspace.
+For booting without `initrd`, the `PARTUUID` is needed to pass to the kernel instead of the `UUID`, which will not yet be available in early userspace.

 ```sh
 ROOT_UUID=$(sudo blkid -s PARTUUID -o value /dev/<root device>)